sbb-design-systems/lyne-components/src/components/sbb-datepicker/readme.md

 Note that using the `dateFilter` function as a replacement for the `min` and `max` properties will most likely result in a significant loss of performance.

+Using a combination of the `dateParser` and `format` properties, it's possible to configure the datepicker to accept date formats other than the default `EE, dd.MM.yyyy`.

 ## Usage

 Without `sbb-form-field`: